why the octave is divided into 12

 let's explore tuning systems

 Other than the obvious flaw (can't return to 1 to close the circle), thirds sound horrible in this system.
-As we saw earlier, the ratio for thirds is supposed to be 5/4.
+The ratio for thirds is supposed to be 5/4.
 But this tuning gives us a complex ratio: 81/64?.

 E.g. let's start with C. We add the following lower-order harmonics to our system: